 A merle dog can be completely merled (from a solid black, etc.) or it can have additional colors in the coat…sometimes white markings, sometimes a “parti”, or possibly tan markings as a black & tan pup would have.
 All combinations are beautiful.

 Merle can also alter other colors and patterns besides the usual red or black.
-These combinations such as Brindle Merle or Liver Merle are not typically accepted in breed standards.
+These combinations such as Brindle Merle or Liver Merle are more rare in this breed.

 In addition to altering the base coat color, the merle gene can also modify eye color and coloring on the nose and paw pads.
 The merle gene modifies the dark pigment in the eyes, occasionally changing dark eyes to blue, or part of the eye to be colored blue, sometimes in both eyes, sometimes in only one eye.
 Coloring on the skin and paw pads can also have the merle spotting…may be pink or black.